 Bring the water in the pot up to a rolling boil.
 Boil the beans for a 10 full minutes.
 Stir them occasionally to keep beans from sticking to the bottom of the pot.

-After boiling the beans for 10 minutes, reduce the temperature to medium-low and simmer them for 2 1/2 hours.
+After boiling the beans for 10 minutes, reduce the temperature to medium low and simmer them for two and a half hours until they have a creamy texture when you taste a couple.

-Yes.
-You can replace the dried beans with the canned stuff.
+You can replace the dried beans with the canned beans.
+I will admit that they do have more of a creamy consistency than dried beans.

 To do so: